UPDATE: 12/8/20 We are sold out of cut Christmas Trees. Live Trees are still available. Please see current hours in the

-Starting the Saturday after Thanksgiving (November 26th, 2016) Christmas Trees will be available for purchase.
+Starting the Saturday after Thanksgiving (November 25th, 2017) regular Christmas Tree hours will begin.
 Most years we have the trees ready prior to Thanksgiving so check back here, our Facebook page or call the nursery for Pre-Thanksgiving hours and availability.
 If you email us or call us you can be placed on our call list to be notified when they are here and ready.

 What Our Customers Say